 How to make it

-The salmon salad is prepared simply by breaking the smoked salmon into chunks and gently stirring everything together.
 If you wish to leave the salmon chunks intact, I recommend mixing all of the ingredients together prior to adding the salmon, then gently folding it in.
 The more the salmon is mixed, the more it will break down.
-This isn’t necessarily a bad thing, just personal preference.
+This isn't necessarily a bad thing, just personal preference.

 Salmon Salad Sandwich